 Build your network

 Are you ready to take on your competitors?
 A well-thought networking strategy can give you an advantage over your competitors.
 To begin with, make sure your LinkedIn profile is updated both in terms of content and style and format.
-While the importance of a CV cannot be downplayed; yet, your LinkedIn profile is the first point of introduction with your recruiters, and most of them will base their first assessment on it before considering to call you for an interview.
+While the importance of a CV cannot be downplayed; yet, your LinkedIn profile is the first point of introduction with your recruiters, and most of them will base their first assessment on it before considering calling you for an interview.

 Not always you would have to apply for a job.
 Recruiters are also continuously hunting for suitable candidates.
 An updated LinkedIn profile can help you attract recruiters, who may be interested in someone like you.
 Being active on LinkedIn can help you gain visibility.
 Add people from your industry to your connections and also don’t forget to network with HR executives operating in your sector.